Golf: PGA Players Championship Scores - UrduPoint

 Golf: PGA Players Championship Scores

-Miami, (APP - UrduPoint / Pakistan Point News - 14th Mar, 2025) Leading scores from Thursday's first round of the US PGA Tour Players Championship at Ponte Vedra Beach, Florida (USA unless noted, par 72, darkness halted play with five players yet to finish):
+Miami, (APP - UrduPoint / Pakistan Point News - 15th Mar, 2025) Leading scores from Friday's second round of the US PGA Tour Players Championship at Ponte Vedra Beach, Florida (USA unless noted, par 72):

 Recent Stories